TechCeo/Merchants-API/README.md

 # 78Merchant

 ## Overview
-78Merchant is a comprehensive Java-based solution for managing merchant data and transactions.
+78Merchant is a comprehensive Java-based payment API designed to facilitate efficient and secure merchant transaction management.
+It provides a comprehensive suite of services for handling merchant accounts, processing payments, and managing financial transactions with ease.
-Designed to streamline the process of handling merchant information and their financial transactions, this project offers an efficient and user-friendly approach to merchant services.
+It is designed to streamline the process of handling merchant information and their financial transactions, this project offers an efficient and user-friendly approach to merchant services.

 ## Features
 - **Merchant Management**: Facilitate the addition, modification, and viewing of merchant details.